-2020 Transportation Policy Statement
+20201 DRAFT Transportation Policy Statement

 Critical investments are needed to maintain and improve Virginia’s transportation network.
 The structural imbalance between critical needs and available resources persists.
 Even with past actions taken by the General Assembly to enact a transportation and public transit funding bill, the challenges abound for all transportation modes.
 The federal Highway Trust Fund, which pays for roads and transit, is barely solvent, and Congress has proven unable to develop a long-term solution.

-VML is mindful of and acknowledges the contribution of the legislation enacted in the 2013 session (HB2313), 2014 session SMART SCALE (HB 2) and the 2020 session (HB1140/SB890) as important first steps in addressing the transportation needs of Virginia’s localities.
-Future legislative and administrative initiatives should be based on these principles:
+VML is mindful of and acknowledges the contribution of the legislation enacted in the 2013 session (HB2313), and in the 2014 session SMART SCALE (HB 2) and the 2020 session (HB1140/SB890) as important first steps in addressing the transportation needs of Virginia’s localities.
+Future legislative and administrative initiatives should be based on these principles: (updated language regarding 2020 legislation)

 Sustainable Funding.
 A stable and predictable plan which is comprehensive, which addresses investment across the state and which does not rely upon general fund revenue.